 Breakfast in all but the highest echelon of hotels is often a buffet with coffee, fruit, rolls, and cheese.
 It’s not always included in the rate, so check the reservation options carefully.
 If you are budgeting and breakfast is a payable extra, skip it and go to a nearby cafe-bar, where a caffè and cornetto (espresso and croissant) will likely be much cheaper.

 Most hotels are heated in the winter, but not all are air-conditioned in summer, which can be vitally important during a stifling July or August.
 Be sure to check before you book if it’s important to you.

 Rental apartments have some great virtues: They’re often cheaper than standard facilities, and they let you save money by preparing at least some of your own meals.

-Nearly every vacation rental in Rome—and there are tens of thousands of them—is owned and maintained by a third party (that is, not the rental agency).
+Nearly every vacation rental in Rome—and there are tens of thousands of them—is owned and maintained by a third party.
 That means that the decor and flavor of the apartments, even in the same price range and neighborhood, can vary widely.
-Every reputable agency, however, puts multiple photos of each property they handle on its website, so you’ll have a sense of what you’re getting into.
-The photos should be accompanied by a list of amenities.
-Goliath booking sites Airbnb, HomeAway, and Vrbo, platforms that allow individuals to rent their own apartments to guests, have thousands of listings in Rome.
-These will often be cheaper than apartments rented through local agencies, but they won’t be vetted, and sometimes you’re on your own if something goes wrong.
+Goliath booking sites Airbnband Vrbo, platforms that allow individuals to rent their own apartments to guests, have thousands of listings in Rome.
+Just be sure to read the reviews carefully before booking, as you don't want to get stuck with a lemon.